Engaging the Next Generation

-- Students are exposed to professional theater of the highest quality in their community, developing and deepening a respect for and love of the arts.
+- Students are exposed to professional theater of the highest quality in their community, developing and deepening a connection to and love of the arts.

 - Students engage with Arena Stage teaching artists and one another to think critically about theater and connect it to their lives.

-- Teachers integrate the arts into their required curriculum with the support of Arena Stage.
+- Teachers can integrate the arts into their required curriculum with the support of Arena Stage.

-D.C. public and charter school teachers (grades 7-12, all content areas) apply in the fall to bring their classes to up to two Arena Stage matinees during the academic year.
+D.C. public and charter school teachers (grades 7-12, all content areas) apply to bring their classes to up to two Arena Stage matinees during the academic year.

 Schools that do not qualify for the D.C.
 Ticket Partnership can purchase tickets through Group Sales

-Open to a limited number of D.C. public schools each season via an application process.
+Open to a limited number of D.C. public and public charter schools each season via an application process.
 Partner teachers and students receive:

 - Preview tickets for the teacher or principal